semillie/future-vehicle-analysis/vehicle_07_final/README.md

 - priced at 45,000 or lower
 ```
 -----
-1. Which make (manufacturers/car brands) offers the most vehicle options?
+1. Which make (manufacturers/car brands) offers the least vehicle options?
 2. Which year offers the most vehicle options?
 3. Which make (manufacturers/car brands) of each year offers the most vehicle options?
 4. What are the top five options for the future vehicle?

 -----
-**1. Which make (manufacturers/car brands) offers the most vehicle options?**
+**1. Which make (manufacturers/car brands) offers the least vehicle options?**
 ```
 SELECT
   make,